 There’s nothing comparable to the feeling of being “home” with the freedom to do anything.
 When visiting close friends, we feel completely comfortable and at ease.
 You may help with preparing food, greet other guests, or cleaning up.

 But, what if your host isn’t a close friend?
 How should you act when you’ve been invited to someone’s home that you don’t know very well?
-For the day when you get invited to lunch at a Croatian’s home or are planning a drop in, it will be valuable to be familiar with good Croatian manners.
+For the day when you get invited to lunch at a Croatian’s home or are planning a drop-in, it will be valuable to be familiar with good Croatian manners.

 Croats like to say “osjećaj se kao kod kuće/doma” (meaning “feel like you’re home”), but there are still some unspoken rules we should all live by.

-Announce your visit
+- Announcing your visit